 Fine dining at Peninsula Grill offers guests a beautiful setting, fabulous menu, and an extensive wine-by-the-glass menu.
 It’s the best recipe for a perfect night on the town with friends and family.

-Star your evening with a bowl of their silky She Crab Soup followed by one of their renowned steak options.
-Rib eye, New York strip, porterhouse, and tomahawk — they have all the full flavor beef cuts.
+Start your evening with a bowl of their silky She Crab Soup followed by one of their renowned steak options.
+Rib eye, New York strip, porterhouse, and tomahawk — they have all the full-flavor beef cuts.
 Prepped to perfection, you will love their beef-centric dishes.
 Be sure to save room for a slice of their famous Ultimate Coconut Cake.

 4. The Crab Shack

 Fun and beachy, the Crab Shack on Folly’s Beach is just what you are looking for after a day in the sunshine.
-All seafood — all the time (except for the burger option) — completes your coastal Carolina day of fun.
+All seafood, including She Crab Soup, — all the time (except for the burger option) — completes your coastal Carolina day of fun.

 Tuck into the house-made Carolina crab cakes; everyone who bites into one immediately turns into a southerner.
 Wash it down with their Charleston Rum Runner where Captain Morgan, Cruzan Coconut, and Myers dark rum meld with a touch of fruit juice just to keep it “healthy!”